sravanskumar03/my_repo/README.md

 result_df.show()
 ```

-This code uses `count("*")` to aggregate the count of row-level duplicates within each import_dt partition.
-Please try this corrected code, and it should work as expected.
+In this updated code, I added `repartition("import_dt", num_partitions)` to optimize the number of partitions based on the import_dt column.
+You can adjust the `num_partitions` parameter based on your cluster's capabilities and the size of your data for optimal performance.